April 26, 2023

-Do temps need safety training?
+Do temporary employees need safety training?
 Are subcontractors covered for workers’ compensation?

 If your workforce includes temporary employees or independent subcontractors, you may have questions like these.

 Even these workers need safety training and workers’ compensation coverage.
-Here are a few things you should know about their workers’ compensation coverage and safety.
+Here are a few things you should know about hiring subcontractors and temporary employees, and their workers’ compensation coverage and safety.

 Hiring temporary workers

-When you hire a temp, you need to be sure that the outside temp agency will be liable for payment of workers’ compensation benefits in the event of a work injury.
+When you hire a temporary employee, you need to be sure that the outside temp agency will be liable for payment of workers’ compensation benefits in the event of a work injury.

-Beware of scanty contracts, either deliberately or unwittingly silent on important legal considerations including workers’ comp coverage.
+Beware of scanty contracts, either deliberately or unwittingly silent on important legal considerations including workers’ compensation coverage.
 Consider having contracts from temp agencies reviewed by an employment attorney before you sign them.

 Keeping temporary workers safe